mcbride249/MechaCar_Statistical_Analysis/README.md

 ## **Project Overview**

-The purpose of this project was to perform retrospective analysis of historical data, analytical verification of current automotive specifications, and study design of future project testing, as part of the data analytics team at AutosRUs using the programming language R. The analysis must be based on a statsitical backbone, a quantitative metric, with a clear interpretation of the results.
+The purpose of this project was to perform retrospective analysis of historical data, analytical verification of current automotive specifications, and study design of future project testing, as part of the data analytics team at AutosRUs using the programming language R. The analysis must be based on a statistical backbone, a quantitative metric, with a clear interpretation of the results.
 The analysis required a production of the summary statistics of different variables, visualizations of different data sets, and finally our own interpretation of the statistical test results.
-In addiition to this, the project required a proposal of our own study design, hypothesis and analysis workflow in order to improve the AutosRUs manufacturing process.
+In addition to this, the project required a proposal of our own study design, hypothesis and analysis workflow in order to improve the AutosRUs manufacturing process.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------